There’s no doubt that porcelain veneers can make your smile look great, but sometimes this great appearance comes at a cost: they smell terrible.

 If not properly controlled, oral bacteria can infect your gums around your teeth.
 This may be associated with poor oral hygiene, but some people are at an elevated risk because of genetic factors or health status (diabetics, for example, have a high risk of gum disease).

 Porcelain veneers protect one surface of your tooth, but they don’t protect the rest of it, which can still develop cavities.
 These cavities make good places for anaerobic oral bacteria to accumulate, and, eventually, burrow into the center of the tooth, the pulp or nerve.
+Poor hygiene contributes to tooth decay risk.
+If you weren’t always good about brushing, you might suspect decay under your veneers.
+Look for discoloration or holes in the enamel of your teeth next to the veneers.

 If you have decay in veneered teeth, you will need a filling at least, and may need to have the veneer removed and replaced with a dental crown, which protects the entire visible surface of your tooth.
+The sooner you get treatment, the more likely it is that you can keep your veneers.

 Poorly Fitted Porcelain Veneers